The best part of living somewhere cold and snowy is that the wildflowers that bloom after winter bring me a sense of delight I can’t quite describe.

 To transplant, dig a hole in a location that receives six to eight hours of sun daily and set the biodegradable pot inside.
 Backfill with soil and water thoroughly.

-In Zones 6-11, you can sow these seeds outdoors two weeks after your average last frost date – after you have cold stratified them, as described above.
+In Zones 6 to 11, you can sow these seeds outdoors two weeks after your average last frost date – after you have cold stratified them, as described above.

 Select a spot that gets at least six to eight hours of sun every day.